3 I'S STATEMENTS

 - All children complete the same independent activity, but support material is available to ensure that all children can achieve at their level.

-- In addition to their English lesson, children from Year 1 – 6 have a daily spelling lesson, which explicitly teaches the spelling rules taken from the national curriculum.
+- In addition to their English lesson, children from Year 1 – 6 have spelling lessons 3 times a week, which explicitly teaches the spelling rules taken from the national curriculum.

 - A weekly grammar lesson is also taught to practise specific skills, which have been identified from summative and formative assessments.